 What are Alcohol Withdrawal Symptoms?

 Alcohol withdrawal refers to symptoms associated with the body ridding itself of its physical dependency on alcohol.
-This process is also known as detoxing.
 The detoxification period of treatment can last anywhere from a couple of days to several weeks depending on the severity and degree of alcohol addiction.
-Alcohol recovery programs are designed to create a safe environment for patients to detox with the supervision of a medical professional.
+Alcohol detox programs are designed to create a safe environment for patients to detox with the supervision of a medical professional.

 Many individuals who go through detox on their own find themselves relapsing because of the unpleasant symptoms of alcohol withdrawal.
-The symptoms are often uncomfortable, intense, painful and distressing, which makes going through detox alone an option that is not recommended.
+The symptoms are often uncomfortable, intense, painful and distressing, which makes going through a detox from alcohol alone an option that is not recommended.

 Some of the most common symptoms of alcohol withdrawal include: